Discipleship and Ministry Leadership

 The purpose of this course is to aid students in developing competency in personal ministry through a study of the theological, philosophical, and practical aspects of Christian ministry.
 This course is intended for students who do not have a ministry calling as LEAD pastors, chaplains, or church planters.
 Thus, the course is designed to help students develop skills in Christian ministry to people in various settings and situations.

-CEAM6308 Risk Management in Christian Ministry (3 hours)
+CEAM6308 Organizational and Risk Management in Ministry (3 hours)

-This course provides an investigation into the contemporary influence of risk management in the ministry of the local church and Christian organization.
+This course provides an overview of organizational management in the ministry of the local church and Christian organization.
 Students will review and evaluate critical areas of risk management such as: personnel risk management, property risk administration, financial and fiduciary risk, and general congregational and program risk management.
 Issues of safety, security, insurance and legal mandates placed on religious non-profit organizations will be discussed.

 CEAM6314 Leading Team-Based Ministry (3 hours)